 Let’s take some examples…

-- If early January you set the goal to find a new partner, the Spring Equinox is about starting dating
+- If early January you set the goal to find a new partner, at the Spring Equinox start dating

 - Did you set a goal to increase your income this year back in December?
 Now is the time to decide what are you going to do about it: ask for a raise, get another job or become self-employed